Pismo processes two types of card network authorization messages:

-- An online/authorization message that contains initial information required for an issuer authorization decision.
+- Online/authorization - Message that contains initial information required for an issuer authorization decision.

-- An offline/clearing/base II message that confirms the first message.
-This second message is sent later.
-It contains the additional data required by the issuer to clear and settle the transaction.
+- Offline/clearing/base II - Message that confirms the first message.
+The second message is sent later.
+It contains the additional data the issuer requires to clear and settle the transaction.